csml-cam/csml-cam.github.io/reading_group.md

 {% capture summary %}
 2021-04-16 - Statistical finite element methods for nonlinear PDEs - Connor
 {% endcapture %}{% include details.html %}

+In this term, we are following the "Applied Stochastic Differential Equations" book by Särkkä and Solin.

 {% capture details %}
 {% endcapture %}